ehallmark/block-explorer/README.md

 This repository contains code for provisioning an application in Google Cloud that contains a dashboard for viewing transactions and token balances on Ethereum, Polygon, and Binance Smart Chain for a given account address.

-An ETL job runs hourly that pulls data from the following APIs:
+An ETL job runs every 5 minutes that pulls data from the following APIs:

 + Ethereum - https://api.etherscan.io/api
 + Binance Smart Chain - https://api.bscscan.com/api